 Notes

 - Do not add water.
-Onions and tomatoes have already a lot of water in them.
+Onions and tomatoes already have a lot of water in them.